-My work shows my love of drawing, particularly in my floral pieces; more specifically the sense of flowing lines following the motion of hand & arm as they sweep down the page.
-It is rare that I paint anything without first working out an underdrawing orlater touching colored pencil to paint in order to refine the linear expression.
+My love of drawing is expressed in most of my work; more specifically, the sense of flowing lines following the motion of hand & arm as they sweep down the page.
+It is rare that I paint anything without first working out an underdrawing or later touching colored pencil to paint in order to refine the linear expression.
 Another recurring theme that I love to explore is the juxtaposition of abstract pattern with very structured, detailed and “realistic” elements or subjects.
 The interaction and layering of these two opposites fascinates me and lends a depth to the work.
-I think that this is why I’ve gravitated to the technique of using watercolor on crinkled masa paper: the watercolor will find it’s own way of expressing itself if I relax and don’t try to over-restrain it.
-The further application of layered paint and colored pencil add tone and detail which is a perfect counterpoint in my eyes for the random backdrop.
-Whether painting trees, florals or dancing fairies, behind all my work is a combination of playful abstraction, flowing line and finely drawn details.
+I think that this is why I’ve gravitated to the technique of using water media on crinkled masa paper: the watercolor will find it’s own way of expressing itself if I relax and don’t try to over-restrain it.
+The further application of layered paint and colored pencil add tone and detail which in my eyes is a perfect counterpoint the random backdrop.
+Whether painting trees, florals or wildlife, behind all my work is a combination of playful abstraction, flowing line and finely drawn details.